Admissibility procedure

 Unless otherwise provided, the Asylum Service must decide on the admissibility of an application within 30 days.[1]

-Article 91(5) Asylum Code, incorporating Article 38(4) of the Asylum Procedures Directive, provides that where the third country in question does not allow the applicant to enter its territory, his/her application shall be examined on the merits by the Competent Examination Authorities.
+Article 91(5) Asylum Code, transposing Article 38(4) of Directive 2013/32/EU (Asylum Procedures Directive), provides that where the third country to which an applicant is meant to be returned does not allow the applicant to enter its territory, his/her application shall be examined on the merits by the Competent Examination Authorities.

-Apart from the numerous concerns that have been repeatedly raised as to whether Türkiye should be considered a “safe third country” for the abovementioned asylum seekers in Greece,[3] an additional significant element of the unfeasibility of this new decision concerns the fact that Türkiye has not been accepting any readmissions from Greece since March 2020.[4]
-As a consequence, refugees whose applications have been/are rejected as inadmissible based on the “safe third country” concept end up in a state of limbo in Greece, exposed to a direct risk of destitution and detention, without access to an in-merit examination of their application and without the possibility to lodge a subsequent asylum application.
+Apart from the numerous concerns that have been repeatedly raised as to whether Türkiye should be considered a “safe third country”,[3] an additional significant element of the unfeasibility of this new decision is the fact that Türkiye has not been accepting any readmissions from Greece since March 2020.[4]
+As a consequence, refugees whose applications have been/are rejected as inadmissible based on the “safe third country” concept end up in a state of legal limbo in Greece, exposed to a direct risk of destitution and detention, without access to an in-merit examination of their application .

 The Commissioner for Migration and Home Affairs of the European Commission has reiterated several times the importance of examining the merits of these applications for international protection, in accordance with EU law.[5]
 On 7 December 2021, the Commissioner issued a response to a joint open letter by civil society organisations, where she reiterated the Commission’s continued concerns over individuals left in “legal limbo” in Greece.[6]
 As she stated, “in line with Article 38(4) of the Asylum Procedures Directive, the Greek authorities should ensure that applicants whose applications have been declared inadmissible under the Joint Ministerial Decision and who are not being admitted to Türkiye should be given access to the in-merits asylum procedure”.[7]

-According to the UNHCR’s position and recommendations on the Safe Third Country declaration by Greece:[8]
+According to UNHCR’s position and recommendations on the Safe Third Country declaration by Greece:[8]

 ‘The absence of a mutually agreed readmission arrangement or delay in the implementation elevates the risk of protracted detention and situations of legal limbo for those concerned who may not be readmitted, increasing human misery and in all likelihood, fuelling further onward movement within the EU.
 Where cooperation is not mutually agreed to, or required protection safeguards are not in place, an in-merit examination of asylum claims of applicants of those nationality groups should take place without undue delay to avoid legal limbo situations.’

-According to Communication from the Commission to the Council and the European Parliament ‘Responding to repeated requests from the Greek authorities and the European Commission regarding the resumption of return operations, Türkiye has stated that no return operation would take place unless the alleged pushbacks along the Turkish-Greek border stop and Greece revokes its decision to consider Türkiye a Safe Third Country’ (24 May 2022).[9]
+According to a Communication from the European Commission to the Council and the European Parliament, ‘[r]esponding to repeated requests from the Greek authorities and the European Commission regarding the resumption of return operations, Türkiye has stated that no return operation would take place unless the alleged pushbacks along the Turkish-Greek border stop and Greece revokes its decision to consider Türkiye a Safe Third Country’ (24 May 2022).[9]

-Despite the fact that readmissions to Türkiye have been suspended since March 2020, the Asylum Service continues not to apply Article 38(4) of the Procedural Directive to applicants whose application is examined on the admissibility under the safe country concept vis-a vis Türkiye.
-Thus, applicants subject to the Joint Ministerial Decision, whose application has been rejected as inadmissible, are deprived of access to an in merits asylum procedure and they face the risk to remain in legal limbo, without access to reception conditions and health care and in risk of detention.
+Despite the fact that readmissions to Türkiye have been suspended since March 2020, the Asylum Service continues not to apply Article 38(4) of the Procedures Directive to applicants whose application is examined on the admissibility under the safe third country concept vis-à-vis Türkiye.
+Thus, applicants subject to the Joint Ministerial Decision, whose applications have been rejected as inadmissible, are deprived of access to an in-merits asylum procedure and they face the risk to remain in legal limbo, without access to reception conditions and health care and at risk of detention.

-However, given that reasonable doubts arose as to the meaning of Article 38 of the Directive, the Court postponed its final judgement and formulated preliminary questions to the CJEU.
-The Court requested clarification as to whether Article 38 of the Directive should be interpreted as precluding national (regulatory) provisions, which characterises a third country as generally safe for certain categories of applicants for international protection and that country has undertaken the legal obligation to readmit those categories of applicants to its territory, despite for a period of over twenty months, that the country that is considered as safe third country having refused readmissions ; or whether the readmission to the third country is a cumulative condition for the issuance of the national (regulatory) act, according to which a third country is characterised as generally safe for certain categories of applicants for international protection, or for the issuance of the individual act, according to which a specific application for international protection is rejected as inadmissible on the “safe third country” ground; or, finally, whether the readmission to the “safe third country” should only be determined at the time of the decision’s execution, when the decision to reject the application for international protection is based on the “safe third country” ground.
+Given that reasonable doubts arose as to the meaning of Article 38 of the Directive, the Court postponed its final judgement and formulated preliminary questions to the CJEU.
+The Court requested clarification as to whether Article 38 of the Directive should be interpreted as precluding national (regulatory) provisions, which characterises a third country as generally safe for certain categories of applicants for international protection and that country has undertaken the legal obligation to readmit those categories of applicants to its territory, despite the fact that the country that is considered as safe third country has refused readmissions for a period of over twenty months; or whether the readmission to the third country is a cumulative condition for the issuance of the national (regulatory) act, according to which a third country is characterised as generally safe for certain categories of applicants for international protection, or for the issuance of the individual act, according to which a specific application for international protection is rejected as inadmissible on the “safe third country” ground; or, finally, whether the readmission to the “safe third country” should only be determined at the time of the decision’s execution, when the decision to reject the application for international protection is based on the “safe third country” ground.

 Personal interview